-4) Expansion – you have an established business that is generating profits and needs funding to develop new products or explore new markets.
+You have an established business that is generating profits and needs funding to develop new products or explore new markets.

 With a solid track record, management teams normally find it easier to raise equity finance, although they will still have to prove explosive growth potential.
 Expansion finance will typically be between £250,000 and £2m.

 As with all stages, it is important that businesses thoroughly prepare themselves for the investment process and ensure that they have a robust and compelling proposition before making a pitch to potential investors.

 Honesty, transparency and accuracy – and a pinch of realism – are key to successful dealmaking and attracting investment in the post-credit crunch era.
 While it may be tempting to rush in and take the funding plunge, businesses should thoroughly explore their options and be patient in order to find the right funding line for the long term.